 2) Wanting the market to see your pattern

 There are repeatable patterns in the market, if not how are you going to develop your trading strategy?

 Patterns can be in the form of higher highs and lows, consolidation before breaking out or range bound market etc.

 Imagine price consolidates before breaking out lower repeatedly.
-During the consolidation it tells me that there are trader taking profits and traders who are long with stops below the low of the consolidation.
+During the consolidation, it tells me that there are traders taking profits and traders who are long with stops below the low of the consolidation.

-If price does breakout lower, those who went long will have their stops triggered, traders will short the breakout to the downside, and I can expect lower prices to come.
+If the price does breakout lower, those who went long will have their stops triggered, traders will short the breakout to the downside, and I can expect lower prices to come.
 Does it make sense?